 Regional Water Quality Control Board (Regional Water Board)

-A regional water board is a semi-autonomous board comprised of board members appointed by the Governor and confirmed by the Senate.
-California has nine regional water boards with jurisdictions base on watersheds.
-A regional water board may delegate its authority to the executive officer to the board, or other designated staff.
+A Regional Water Board is a semi-autonomous board comprised of board members appointed by the Governor and confirmed by the state Senate.
+California has nine Regional Water Boards with jurisdictions based on watersheds.
+A Regional Water Board may delegate its authority to the executive officer to the board, or other designated staff.

 Remaining Sub-Sampled Material